Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model: Collider implications

 where $\phi^\pm$ and $\phi_i^0 = S_{1,2,3}$ denote the charged and neutral components of the inert scalar sector.
 The corresponding production cross sections are fixed by electroweak quantum numbers and scalar masses and are therefore largely model independent, enabling a direct reinterpretation of existing hadron and/or muon collider sensitivity studies for inert doublet-like scenarios.

 The subsequent decay chains depend on the identity of the dark matter particle.
 In the fermionic DM scenario, the inert scalars decay into singlet fermions according to

 with the heavier fermions cascading into the lightest stable state $\psi_1$, which constitutes the dark matter.
 Among these signals, we have found that the dominant cross-section corresponds to the $\phi^\pm \to \ell^\pm \Psi_1$ process, so we have considered only this channel for our subsequent analysis.
 The dominant SM background relevant for this $\ell^+ \ell^- + \slashed{E}$ signature is via vector boson fusion (VBF) channels: $pp/ \mu^+ \mu^- \to WW/ZZ \to \ell^+ \ell^+ \nu \bar{\nu}$ where $\nu$ corresponds to all the SM active neutrino flavors combined.
-We have tabulated all the relevant cross-sections of this signal and SM background for $pp$ and $\mu^+ \mu^-$ colliders in Tab. \ref{tab:fermion_BP}.
-To simulate the signal and background processes in \texttt{MadGraph5\_aMC@NLO} \cite{Alwall:2014hca}, we use the UFO output of the \texttt{SARAH} model file.
+We have tabulated all the relevant cross-sections of this signal and SM background for $pp$ and $\mu^+ \mu^-$ colliders in table~\ref{tab:fermion_BP}.
+To simulate the signal and background processes in \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca}, we use the UFO output of the \texttt{SARAH} model file.
 At the generation level, the default \texttt{MadGraph5\_aMC@NLO} cuts have been implemented to avoid the collinear and IR divergences.
-The subsequent analysis at parton-level has been performed using \texttt{Delphes-3.5.0} \cite{deFavereau:2013fsa}.
-As benchmark scenarios, we have considered the DM masses $M_{\Psi_1}$ that satisfy the constraints from the current relic density and the latest direct detection bound (\texttt{LZ} (2022)), as discussed in previous sections.
-All the other particle masses, couplings, and other parameters are set according to the top panel of Fig. \ref{fig:DD1}.
+The subsequent analysis at parton-level has been performed using~\texttt{Delphes-3.5.0} \cite{deFavereau:2013fsa}.
+As benchmark scenarios, we have considered the DM masses $M_{\Psi_1}$ that satisfy the constraints from the current relic density and the latest direct detection bound (\texttt{LZ} (2025)), as discussed in previous sections, specifically we have chosen one benchmark value for a particular value of $M_{Z^\prime}$.
+All the other particle masses, couplings, and other parameters are set according to the top panel of figure~\ref{fig:DD1}.